 Anyone who’s ever dealt with a flood knows the value of proper drainage.
-Whether from a downpour, a burst pipe, or another type of flood, drainage will eventually be an issue.
-When it comes to your patio, a fully functioning drainage system will keep the water where it should be and protect your home’s foundation from water damage.
+Whether from a downpour, a burst pipe, or another type of flood, drainage, including patio drainage options, will eventually be an issue.
+When it comes to your patio, ensuring a fully functioning drainage system will keep the water where it should be and protect your home’s foundation from water damage.

 Patio drainage options are the choices you make about the direction of stormwater and runoff on your property.
 Improper drainage can leave standing water on your patio and cause long-term damage.
 Avoid future damage and maximize the use of your outdoor space by including a patio drainage system in your construction plans.